 We continue to assess the relative strength of each business in our portfolio as to strategic fit, market position, profit, and cash flow contribution in order to identify target investment and acquisition opportunities in order to upgrade our combined portfolio.
-We identify acquisition candidates that will further our strategic plan and strengthen our existing core businesses.
-In the second quarter of 2024, we acquired Access Solutions for total consideration of \$4.9 billion, net of cash acquired, as well as announced our intention to acquire CAES Systems Holdings LLC for approximately \$1.9 billion and Air Products' liquefied natural gas process technology and equipment business for approximately \$1.8 billion.
+We identify acquisition candidates that are expected to further our strategic plan and strengthen our existing core businesses.
+During the nine months ended September 30, 2024, we acquired Access Solutions for total consideration of \$4.9 billion, net of cash acquired, CAES Systems Holdings LLC for total consideration of \$1.9 billion, net of cash acquired, and Civitanavi Systems S.p.A. for total consideration of \$200 million, net of cash acquired.
+During the fourth quarter of 2024, we acquired Air Products' liquefied natural gas process technology and equipment business for \$1.8 billion, net of cash acquired.
 We also identify businesses that do not fit into our long-term strategic plan based on their market position, relative profitability, or growth potential.
 These businesses are considered for potential divestiture, restructuring, or other repositioning actions, subject to regulatory constraints.
-See Note 3 Acquisitions and Divestitures of Notes to Consolidated Financial Statements for additional discussion
+During the third quarter of 2024, we classified the assets and liabilities of the personal protective equipment business as held for sale.
+See Note 3 Acquisitions, Divestitures and Assets and Liabilities Held for Sale of Notes to Consolidated Financial Statements for additional discussion.
+In addition, on October 8, 2024, we announced our intention to spin off the Advanced Materials business into an independent, U.S. publicly traded company, which is targeted to be completed by the end of 2025 or early 2026.

 In early 2023, we made payments of approximately \$1.5 billion in connection with the NARCO Buyout and UOP Matters.
 Pursuant to the NARCO Amended Buyout Agreement, we received proceeds of \$275 million from the HWI Sale during the year ended December 31, 2023.
-During the three and six months ended June 30, 2024, we received \$3 million of proceeds from the HWI Sale and may receive additional consideration in future periods if certain conditions under the definitive sale agreement for the HWI Sale are met.
+During the nine months ended September 30, 2024, we received \$3 million of proceeds from the HWI Sale and may receive additional consideration in future periods if certain conditions under the definitive sale agreement for the HWI Sale are met.
 These payments and receipts have not materially impacted our liquidity position.
-See Note 12 Fair Value Measurements of Notes to Consolidated Financial Statements for additional discussion related to the fair value of future proceeds from the HWI Sale
+See Note 12 Fair Value Measurements of Notes to Consolidated Financial Statements for additional discussion related to the fair value of future proceeds from the HWI Sale.

 Based on past performance and current expectations, we believe that our operating cash flows will be sufficient to meet our future operating cash needs.
 Our available cash, committed credit lines, and access to the public debt and equity markets provide additional sources of short-term and long-term liquidity to fund current operations, debt maturities, and future investment opportunities.
-During the first quarter of 2024, our net cash provided by financing activities included proceeds of \$5.7 billion from the issuance of long-term debt primarily to fund the Access Solutions acquisition.
+During the nine months ended September 30, 2024, our net cash provided by financing activities included proceeds of \$10.4 billion from the issuance of long-term debt primarily to fund the Access Solutions, Civitanavi Systems S.p.A., CAES, and LNG acquisitions.